ydahal1/ydahal1/ReadMe.md

-I broke my finger at work today, on the other hand I'm completely fine.
+What do you call a criminal going down the stairs?
+Condescending

 [
-Wed Aug 12 00:29:19 UTC 2026
+Thu Aug 13 00:30:03 UTC 2026
  ]